-CASPer– Applicants are required to complete an on-line assessment (CASPer).
+New requirement: CASPer– Applicants are required to complete an on-line assessment (CASPer).
 Successful completion of CASPer is mandatory to maintain admission eligibility.
-To learn more about CASPer, which helps assess applicants for non-academic attributes or people skills, go to https://takecasper.com
+To learn more about CASPer, which helps assess applicants for non-academic attributes or people skills, go to https://takealtus.com/

-CASPer test dates for Memorial University (Undergraduate Nursing):
+CASPer test dates for Memorial University (Undergraduate Nursing) Fall 2022:

 *Note: Applicants do not have to complete CASPer snapshot.

-The application deadline for all Options of the BN Program is February 1st.
+The application deadline for all Options of the Bachelor of Science in Nursing (BScN) (Collaborative) Program is January 20.
+The document submission deadline is February 3.

 Required Requisite Skills and Abilities for Nurse Practice: